kaustubhadixit/Instacart-Market-Basket-Analysis/README.md

 # Instacart-Warehousing
-## Problem Statement: Instacart is stuggling with its skyrocketing warehousing costs, recommend ways to reduce it.
+## Problem Statement: Instacart is stuggling with its increasing warehousing costs, recommend ways to reduce it.
 ## Solution:
 To reduce the warehousing costs, proper inventory management is required.
 In this project, market research is done utilizing the dataset of orders, opensourced by Instacart, which will help in identifying the products, dpeartments, aisles that are not important and can be removed from the warehouses, thus reducing warehousing costs.